Position

 • Prepare and maintain laboratory equipment and supplies.

-• Document experimental procedures and results accurately.
+• Record and document experimental data and results accurately.

 Qualifications